jmuehlig/perf-cpp/README.md

 /// 2) Switch to the cloned folder cd perf-cpp

+/// 3) Switch to the current stable version (optional) git checkout v0.7.1

-/// 3) Generate the Makefile
+/// 4) Generate the Makefile
 cmake . -B build -DBUILD_EXAMPLES=1

-/// 4) Build the library (only) into the build/ folder cmake --build build
+/// 5) Build the library (only) into the build/ folder cmake --build build

-/// 5) Build the examples (optional)
+/// 6) Build the examples (optional)
 /// Examples will be compiled to build/examples/bin/ cmake --build build --target examples
 ```